Marine Zoning and Regulatory Review: Frequently Asked Questions

 What is the marine zoning and regulatory review?+

-The marine zoning and regulatory review is a public process for determining whether current sanctuary regulations are sufficient to achieve the purpose for which the sanctuary was established.
-This review is also an update of the sanctuary’s management plan.
+The marine zoning and regulatory review public process for determining whether current sanctuary regulations are sufficient to achieve the purpose for which the sanctuary was established.
+This review will culminate in an update to the sanctuary’s management plan.
+In accordance with processes and guidelines established in the National Marine Sanctuary Act, the National Environmental Policy Act of 1969 (NEPA) and the Administrative Procedure Act, the review will involve an initial public scoping period, an analysis of environmental impacts, and public comment opportunities throughout the process.

-During this review, and with extensive involvement from the public, the sanctuary and its advisory council will evaluate whether existing management strategies, including regulations and marine zones, are sufficient to address threats to marine resources, and if new or expanded protection strategies are warranted to better address these threats as well as restore degraded habitats.
+During this review, the sanctuary and its advisory council will evaluate whether existing management strategies, including regulations and marine zones, are sufficient to address threats to marine resources, and if new or expanded protection strategies are warranted to better address these threats as well as restore degraded habitats.

 The review process will examine the sanctuary boundary, current sanctuary-wide regulations, the sanctuary’s marine zones, and zone-specific regulations.
 Included in the review of zones will be an assessment of the 20 Wildlife Management Areas located in the Key West and Great White Heron National Wildlife Refuges.
 These Wildlife Management Areas are co-managed by the U.S. Fish and Wildlife Service and the sanctuary.